formkit/docs-content/inputs/file.md

-  {'section-key': 'fileList', description: 'A wrapper for the whole list of files.'}, {'section-key': 'fileItem', description: 'An element containing the fileName and remove action for each file.'}, {'section-key': 'fileName', description: 'The element containing the name of a file.'}, {'section-key': 'removeFiles', description: 'The element that removes a file from the list.'}, {'section-key': 'noFiles', description: 'The element shown when there are no files selected.'}
+  {'section-key': 'fileList', description: 'A wrapper for the whole list of files.'}, {'section-key': 'fileItem', description: 'An element containing the fileName and remove action for each file.'}, {'section-key': 'fileName', description: 'The element containing the name of a file.'}, {'section-key': 'fileRemove', description: 'The element that removes a file from the list.'}, {'section-key': 'noFiles', description: 'The element shown when there are no files selected.'}
   ]">
 </reference-table>